MCSR-Ranked/Launcher/README.md

 ## Create Custom Themes

-ATLauncher supports custom themes.
+Originally, ATLauncher supports custom themes.
 The process is fairly straight forward, but may require a lot of trial and error.

 First you must create a `MyThemeName.java` in the `src/main/java/com/atlauncher/themes/` directory.
 Your theme should extend one of the base ATLauncher themes depending on what you need: